neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-power-bi.md

     ![A screenshot of a border around the new column button](05/media/image-6-12.png)

-14. Complete the formula as below and press ENTER or click checkmark button.
+14. Complete the formula as below and press ENTER or select the checkmark button.
 That will add a new column with the building name into the problem report data.

     ```Building = RELATED(lh_Building[lh_name])```